-Leading researchers in global health present their latest work and hold an open discussion.
-By exploring the best in current research, the series builds perspective on the direction – or currents – of global health research more broadly.
+Join us at our seminal Global Health Research Seminar Series, where leading researchers in global health present their latest work and hold an open discussion.
+By exploring the best in current research, the series builds perspective on the direction of global health research more broadly.

 We also host Journal Club, Lunch & Learns, guest lectures, panels, showcases, discussions, presentations, publication launches, film screenings and more.

 All events are free, open to the public, and are BYOF (Bring-Your-Own-Food), unless otherwise noted.

 A holistic definition of ‘health’ remains difficult to operationalize, despite decades of attempts by medical anthropologists and the World Health Organization to do so.
 Anthropologists routinely reject dichotomous notions – belief vs. knowledge, wellness vs. health, mental vs. physical, environment vs. self – yet our desire for physiological evidence of ‘health’ still persists.